 The Feature Policy header is a security header that controls which browser features can be used.
 Besides implementing these rules for your own content it can also prevent external iFrames from using these browser features, making it a powerful header to secure your site.

 This allows you to have fine-grained control over which browser functions your site can use.
-There are a lot of directives which can be controlled with the Feature Policy header.
-For an extensive overview of all directives see this list by Mozilla.
+There are a lot of directives that can be controlled with the Feature Policy header.
+For an extensive overview of all directives, refer to this list by Mozilla.

 Each directive can have one of these three values:

 - * (this feature is allowed for your entire site, including external iFrames)